 Engaging Students in the Community to Address the Complex Issues of Substance Abuse

-Assistant Professor Kylee Funk has been practicing at the University of Minnesota Health Nurse Practitioners Clinic in downtown Minneapolis.
+Kylee Funk practices at the University of Minnesota Health Nurse Practitioners Clinic in downtown Minneapolis.
 One of the only nurse practitioner-led clinics in the region at the time of its opening, the clinic aims to improve people’s access to qualified care providers in a diverse and growing community.

 Developing Medication Therapy Management Services